Fritz the Cat (film)

-The film's depiction of profanity, extreme violence, sex, nudity, anti-religious humor, smoking, drinking and drug use, particularly cannabis, provoked criticism from more conservative and nationalist members of the animation industry, who accused Bakshi of attempting to produce a pornographic animated film, as the concept of adult animation was not widely understood at the time.
+Fritz the Cat's depiction of profanity, extreme violence, sex, nudity, anti-religious humor, smoking, drinking and drug use, particularly cannabis, provoked criticism from more conservative and nationalist members of the animation industry, who accused Bakshi of attempting to produce a pornographic animated film, as the concept of adult animation was not widely understood at the time.
 The Motion Picture Association of America gave the film an X rating (the predecessor of the NC-17 rating), making it the first American animated film to receive the rating, which was then predominantly associated with more arthouse films.

-The film was highly successful, grossing over $90 million worldwide, making it one of the most successful independent films of all time.
+Fritz the Cat was highly successful.
+It grossed over $90 million worldwide, which makes it one of the most successful independent films of all time.
 It earned significant critical acclaim in the 1970s, for its satire, social commentary and animations, despite attracting some negative response accusing it of racial stereotyping and having an unfocused plot, and criticizing its depiction of graphic violence, profanity, sex and drug use in the context of an animated film.
-The film's use of satire and mature themes is seen as paving the way for future animated works for adults, including The Simpsons, South Park and Family Guy.
+The film's use of satire and mature themes is seen as paving the way for future animated works for adults, including The Simpsons and South Park.
 A sequel, The Nine Lives of Fritz the Cat (1974), was produced without Crumb's or Bakshi's involvement.

 Plot

-Set in 1960s Manhattan, a group of hippies gather at a city park to perform protest songs.
+Set in 1960s Manhattan, a group of hippies gather at Washington Square Park to perform protest songs.
 Fritz, an anthropomorphic tabby cat, arrives with his friends in an attempt to impress three girls, who instead show interest in an anthropomorphic crow standing nearby.
 In their effort to connect, the girls make unintentionally condescending remarks about black people.
 After the crow rebukes the girls and leaves, Fritz then presents himself as a troubled intellectual and invites the girls to "seek the truth" with him.

-The group arrives at a friend’s apartment, where a party is taking place.
+The group arrives at a friend's apartment, where a party is taking place.
 Due to crowding in other rooms, Fritz drags the girls into the bathroom, where they engage in an orgy.
-Meanwhile, two police officers—depicted as pigs—call on the apartment.
+Suddenly, two police officers—depicted as pigs—call on the apartment.
 As they climb the stairs, a partygoer discovers the scene in the bathroom, prompting others to join.
 Fritz, marginalized in the crowded bathtub, turns to marijuana for comfort.
 When the police enter, one begins attacking the attendees.
-Seizing an opportunity, a dazed Fritz grabs the officer’s gun and accidentally shoots the toilet, breaking the water main and flooding the apartment.
+Seizing an opportunity, a dazed Fritz grabs the officer's gun and accidentally shoots the toilet, breaking the water main and flooding the apartment.
 The chaos allows Fritz to flee, and he escapes into a synagogue.
 There, he blends into the congregation as they erupt in celebration over the U.S. decision to supply more weapons to Israel.